Registration of

 Taxation under the new rules in Panama

-What the new regulation states
+Things to know about the new regulation states

-It is important to note that Panama has signed double taxation treaties with 17 countries, including the UK, Singapore, France, Italy, the Czech Republic.
-The treaties mainly affect tax reduction for certain types of income - royalties, interest, dividends, services.
+It is important to note that Panama has signed double taxation treaties with 17 countries, including the UK, Singapore, France, Italy, and the Czech Republic.
+The treaties mainly affect tax reduction for certain types of income - royalties, interest, dividends, and services.

 • Dividends: Panama 10.5%, Netherlands 0.15%, Luxembourg 5.15%.